bradonomics/bradonomics.com/_articles/2013-07-06-so-good-they-cant-ignore-you-book-review.md

 *   The job focuses on something you think is useless or perhaps even actively bad for the world.
 *   The job forces you to work with people you really dislike.

 I feel this is a good starting point but what about individual variation among traits?
 I mentioned earlier that I can't imagine administrative assistants feeling much of a mission.
 But that's just the way I look at mission.
-Some assistant's mission might be in supporting others and being the person that makes a good leader a great leader.
+Some assistants' mission might be in supporting others and being the person that makes a good leader a great leader.
 That has just as much value as my idea of mission but without considering your biases you could land yourself in a job that won't provide a good foundation for building a great career.

 Only four pages in the whole book are dedicated to this topic and I feel it's a major oversight on Newport's part.
 He even says "The big picture point worth noting here, however, is that these disqualifying traits still have nothing to do with whether a job is the right fit for some innate passion.
 They remain much more general.
 Working right, therefore, still trumps finding the right work."
 While I'm convinced of Cal's Career Capital theory, I'm also convinced it can't be applied to any job and think this section deserves more attention.

 ### Becoming a Craftsman

 The concept of deliberate practice is a very interesting concept to me.
 I think it's probably because so few people engage in the practice that no one speaks on the topic with authority.
 The basic premise is this: focus on difficult activities specifically chosen to stretch your abilities where they most need stretching and getting feedback on those activities.
-The term was coined by Anders Ericsson in the early 1990's.
+The term was coined by Anders Ericsson in the early 1990s.
 Ericsson describes it this way: an activity designed, typically by a teacher, for the sole purpose of effectively improving specific aspects of an individual's performance.

 In careers with competitive structures such as athletics, chess, and even music, deliberate practice is common enough to have books written on the topic and common paths to follow.
 But what if you're a knowledge worker, or in a field without a clear training philosophy?
 Newport profiles two people, both knowledge workers, who used the technique.
 Alex Berger used deliberate practice to become a writer and producer of cable TV shows and Mike Jackson used it to become an entrepreneur and investor in the renewable energy market.
 What's interesting is how they employed deliberate practice.